genesiscommunitysuccess/docs/docs/03_server/05_access-control/04_sso_authentication.md

 ### OIDC Logout

-Some applications may require functionality where the user logs out of the OIDC Provider.
-As this is not always required logging out of OIDC provider is optional and disabled by default.
+Some applications may require functionality where the user logs out of the OIDC provider.
+By default, this is disabled.

 :::note
-If a user logs out of the OIDC Provider the same user will be logged out of all other applications that work with the same provider.
+If a user logs out of the OIDC Provider, she or he will also be logged out of all other applications that work with that provider.
 :::

 There are several steps required to enable OIDC logout.

 #### Enable OIDC support in GENESIS_AUTH_MANAGER

 First `GENESIS_AUTH_MANAGER` needs to know about the OIDC configuration.
+In **auth-processes.xml**, add:

-In **auth-processes.xml** add the oidc jars to the `classpath`, the oidc package to `package` and the OIDC configuration to `script`:
+- the oidc jars to the `classpath`
+- the oidc package to `package`
+- the OIDC configuration to `script`

+See this in the example below.

 ```xml title='auth-processes.xml' {6,8,9}
 <process name="GENESIS_AUTH_MANAGER">